 After the introduction of the 10th Principle against Corruption in 2004, the UN Global Compact convened a global multi-stakeholder group to undertake cross-sectoral and collaborative efforts to implement the 10th Principle and end corruption.

-The Working Group is tasked with facilitating cooperation and aligning efforts between global actors and initiatives to increase impact while avoiding duplication.
-The Working Group has played an instrumental role in mobilizing companies around the review mechanism of the UN Convention against Corruption (UNCAC).
+The Working Group was tasked with facilitating cooperation and aligning efforts between global actors and initiatives to increase impact while avoiding duplication.
+The Working Group played an instrumental role in mobilizing companies around the review mechanism of the UN Convention against Corruption (UNCAC).

-Members include experts from companies, business associations, civil society, international organizations, academia and Global Compact Local Networks.
+Members included experts from companies, business associations, civil society, international organizations, academia and Global Compact Local Networks.

 - Exchange experiences and good practices around anti-corruption efforts

 - Contribute to the development of leading guidance, including tools and resources, on anti-corruption

 - Engage and collaborate with other stakeholders to collectively take action against corruption

 - Serve as a voice of the private sector on issues related to transparency and accountability as part of sustainable development

 The Anti-Corruption Working Group tackled a wide variety of issues, including: